OutTray/CRUD-Inventory-App/README.md

 sql_password = “PASSWORD HERE”
 ```

-6. To run the project, naviage to the directory containing the file manage.py and run the following command:
+6. To run the project, navigate to the directory containing the file manage.py and run the following command:
 ```
 python manage.py runserver
 ```